Spotify Connect: what is it? Which devices support it?

 How does Spotify Connect work?
 What products support it?

 Just like Apple AirPlay 2, Spotify Connect works over wi-fi.
-It seeks out compatible devices that are connected to the same wi-fi network and links them together to wirelessly to stream music.
+It seeks out compatible devices that are connected to the same wi-fi network and links them together wirelessly in order to stream music.

-To use Spotify Connect, you'll first need a smartphone, tablet, laptop or desktop computer with the Spotify app downloaded on to it.
+To use Spotify Connect, you'll first need a smartphone, tablet, laptop or desktop computer running the Spotify app.
 To use Spotify Connect with some devices you'll also need a Spotify Premium subscription, although some (the PlayStation 5, for example) are happy to work with Spotify Free.

 And then you just need the right product.
 Chances are you might already have a speaker or amp that supports Spotify Connect: there are heaps of Spotify Connect-enabled products, including smart speakers, music streamers and other hi-fi streaming components, wireless speakers, smart TVs, wearables and car audio systems.
 You can find the full list of compatible kit here.

 Spotify Connect really has become a must-have feature in the AV and particularly audio world, and these days you won't see many streaming-enabled products without it.
 In fact, it's become so ubiquitous it's usually the first feature you'll see on a streaming-capable product's feature list.
 What Hi-Fi?
 Award-winning kit like the Audio Pro C10 MkII wireless speaker, Naim Mu-so Qb 2nd Generation, or KEF LSX all-in-one system?
-They've all got Spotify Connect baked in for starters – and they're far from alone.
+They've all got Spotify Connect baked in for starters.
+They're joined by OLED TVs from the likes of Sony, Philips and LG, Apple CarPlay, the Xbox Series X and PS5, and many, many more.

-Spotify Connect works on one device at a time, unless you're using a multi-room system such as Sonos, where you can select a group (two rooms or more, set up via Sonos's app) to stream music to.
+Spotify Connect works on one device at a time, unless you're using a multi-room system such as Sonos, where you can stream music to a group (encompassing two rooms or more, set up via Sonos's app).

 How to set up Spotify Connect